magrellet/email-checker/README.md

 **Pre Requisites**
 --------
-- In order to run this application, you will need to have installed Maven and Java 11 in your machine.
+- In order to run this application, you will need to have installed git, Maven and Java 11 in your machine.
 - In order to get emails from gmail, you need to go to this gmail page https://www.google.com/settings/security/lesssecureapps and enable unsecure access
   ![Scheme](images/allow-unsecure.png)
+- Clone the code from the following url: https://github.com/magrellet/email-checker
 - Some pre-configuration needs to be added in the application properties file (located inside /src/main/resources).
   By default, host, protocol, port, etc are already set, but you need to add your email account and your password.
 Also, as I mention above, by default is set to read "unseen" messages.